Southwell Racecourse

 It’s considered by commentators ‘the perfect equivalent of an American track’.

 There is also a turf National Hunt track at Southwell, which is tight and features portable jumps.
-The course is reputedly tough, with long-distance races frequently resulting in few actual finishers especially in heavy conditions.
+The course is reputedly challenging, with long-distance races frequently resulting in few actual finishers, especially in heavy conditions.

 Southwell was the first racecourse in the UK to be floodlit with LED technology.